simonava5/FundamentalsProject/README.md

 How to successfully run this Jupyter file:

-Install Python through Anaconda to benefit from it's many packages Open command promt line
+* Install Python through Anaconda to benefit from it's many packages
+* Open command prompt line
+* Open jupyter notebook